Degrees and Certifications:

 Would you show up to soccer or tennis try-outs without training first.
 NO!
 Same rule applies to cross country.
 We will have tryouts during the first week in August.
 However, we hold summer workouts all summer long to help condition us for the season.
 This helps us to be able to be in peak racing shape right from the beginning of the season.
 If you cannot make it to summer workouts then you are in luck, training is simple!
 Go out and run.
 By the start of the season, we would like everyone to be able to run at least 20 minutes without stopping.

-Summer Workouts: M, W, F 7-9 am at the Riverwood fountain (at the end of Athletic Club Blvd, Clayton, NC)
+Summer Workouts: M, W, F 7-9 am at the Riverwood Athletic Club (near the gravel lot towards the back of the parking lot)

 What you need: